Historical Development of Computer

 5. Charles Babbage’s Analytical Engine

-Philip Emeagwali, who has been called the "Bill Gates of Africa," was born in Nigeria in 1954.
-Like many African schoolchildren, he dropped out of school at age 14 because his father could not continue paying Emeagwali's school fees.
-However, his father continued teaching him at home, and every day Emeagwali performed mental exercises such as solving 100 math problems in one hour.
-His father taught him until Philip "knew more than he did.
-In 1989 Emeagwali used 65,000 processors to invent the world's fastest computer, which performs computations at 3.1 billion calculations per second.
-His computers are currently being used to forecast the weather and to predict the likelihood and effects of future global warming.
+Philip Emeagwali, often called the "Bill Gates of Africa," was born in Akure, Nigeria, in 1954.
+Like many Nigerian schoolchildren, he had to drop out of school at age 14 because his father could no longer afford his school fees.
+However, his father continued teaching him at home, and Emeagwali performed daily mental exercises, such as solving 100 math problems in one hour.
+His father taught him until Philip's knowledge surpassed his own.

-Electronic Counting Devices and Modern computers
+Electronic Counting Devices and Modern Computers

-1. Herman Hollerith’s machine
+1. Herman Hollerith’s Machine

-2. John Von Neumann Machine
+2. John von Neumann Machine (Stored Program Concept)

-3. Electronic Numerical Integrator and Calculator (ENIAC)
+3. Electronic Numerical Integrator and Computer (ENIAC)

 4. Mini Computers